 Nankai – 887 AD

-On August 26, 887, a great earthquake that hit Osaka, Shiga, Gifu, and Nagano caused a tsunami that flooded the coastal region of Osaka; the tsunami was also observed on the coast of Hyuga, Miyazaki.
+On August 26, 887, a large earthquake that struck Osaka, Shiga, Gifu, and Nagano caused a tsunami that flooded the coastal region of Osaka; the tsunami was also observed on the coast of Hyuga, Miyazaki.

 Kamakura – 1293 AD

-A magnitude 7.1 earthquake caused a tsunami that hit Kamakura, resulting in over 23,000 deaths including those from the fires started by the earthquake.
+An earthquake with a magnitude of 7.1 caused a tsunami that hit Kamakura, resulting in over 23,000 deaths including those from the fires caused by the earthquake.

 Nankai – 1361 AD

-On August 3, 1361, during the Shohei era, an earthquake of 8.4 struck Nankaidō followed by a tsunami that hit Yukiminato and Awa, destroying more than 1,700 houses and drowning over 60 people in Awa.
+On August 3, 1361 during the Shohei era, an earthquake of 8.4 struck Nankaidō followed by a tsunami that hit Yukiminato and Awa destroying over 1,700 houses and drowning more than 60 people in Awa.

 Nankai – 1498 AD

-On September 20, 1498, a 7.5 magnitude earthquake occurred and caused a tsunami.
+On September 20, 1498, an earthquake of 7.5 magnitude occurred and caused a tsunami.
 The port in Wakayama was damaged by a tsunami several meters high.
 More than 30,000 people died.
-The building around the Great Buddha of Kamakura (7m height) was swept away by the tsunami.
+The building around the Great Buddha of Kamakura (7m tall) was swept away by the tsunami.

 Nankaidō – 1605 AD